Jason-Abbott/albertsons/README.md

 ## From the Press

-> Compared to Safeway, Albertsons “has a much easier Web site to navigate.
-There are drop-down menus for finding items by either category or name, a much quicker solution than waiting for successive pages to load on the Safeway site.” &mdash; Mike Langberg, Mercury News, March 27, 2002
+> Compared to Safeway, Albertsons &ldquo;has a much easier Web site to navigate.
+There are drop-down menus for finding items by either category or name, a much quicker solution than waiting for successive pages to load on the Safeway site.&rdquo; &mdash; Mike Langberg, Mercury News, March 27, 2002

-> After placing orders from both sites, “I came to some obvious conclusions: Safeway needs to revamp its online presentation, borrowing ideas generously from the superior Albertsons site.” &mdash; Mike Langberg
+> After placing orders from both sites, &ldquo;I came to some obvious conclusions: Safeway needs to revamp its online presentation, borrowing ideas generously from the superior Albertsons site.&rdquo; &mdash; Mike Langberg

-> “This reporter decided to test the two Internet stores to see if they lived up to their billing.
-What I found are two polar opposites: one was relatively smooth, the other suffering an array of shortcomings … I had no choice but to declare Albertsons the winner in this competition”
+> &ldquo;This reporter decided to test the two Internet stores to see if they lived up to their billing.
+What I found are two polar opposites: one was relatively smooth, the other suffering an array of shortcomings &hellip; I had no choice but to declare Albertsons the winner in this competition&rdquo;
 &mdash; Verne Kopytoff, San Francisco Chronicle, May 20, 2002

 ## From Customers